JuliaDataScience/JuliaDataScience/contents/dataframes.md

 - What TV shows were rated by you but not by the other person?

 In the rest of this chapter, we will show you how you can easily answer these questions in Julia.
-To do so, we first show, in @sec:why_dataframes, why we need a Julia package called DataFrames.jl.
+To do so, we first show why we need a Julia package called DataFrames.jl.
-Next, we answer queries on single tables in @sec:filter.
-After this, we have to discuss how to handle missing data in @sec:missing_data, which unfortunately happens a lot.
-Then, we are ready to answer queries on multiple tables in @sec:join.
-Finally, we discuss how to aggregate groups (rows) for things like taking the mean in @sec:groupby.

-**Why DataFrames.jl?**

 ```{=comment}
 TODO: Add a comparison with Excel to see where Julia is better.